Photo by WikiMedia Commons, CC by 2.0

 Three, but Four Grey National Wins

-The answer is that only three grey horses have won the Grand National, although they’ve managed to win it four times between them.
-Be warned, however, if past endeavours are anything to judge by, it might be a while before we see another grey winner over the famous Aintree fences.
+Just three grey horses have ever won the Grand National, pulling off four wins between them.
+But if history’s anything to go by, it might be a while before another grey crosses the famous Aintree finish line first.

 The Lamb Doubles Up